microsoft/MSMARCO-Document-Ranking-Submissions/README.md

 # MS MARCO Document Ranking Submissions

 This repo holds the official MS MARCO document ranking leaderboard and describes the process for submitting runs.
-All associated data for the task (corpus, training data, eval queries, etc.) are held in [this repo](https://github.com/microsoft/MSMARCO-Document-Ranking).
+All associated data for the task (corpus, training data, eval queries, etc.) are available [here](https://microsoft.github.io/msmarco/Datasets).

 ## Submission Instructions